mkesicki/csharp-excel-validator/README.md

 # ExcelValidator
 This is just to play with C# and Threads.
-The idea is like: [https://github.com/mkesicki/excel_validator/] but in *C#* and will try to use Threads to parse file.
-This is just a fun exercise.
+The idea is same as: [https://github.com/mkesicki/excel_validator/] but written in *C#*.
+This version is using Threads to speed up process.
+It is fun exercise and only very basic validation is added.
+If you like please extend :)

 ## Usage
 ```